 7. Italian Wine: Take advantage of lower prices and taxes by stocking up on locally produced wines from Veneto.

 8. Fabric: Lace is the most Venetian of materials, but beautiful linens and velvets are also good value.

 9. Silverwork: Photo frames, letter openers, and teaspoons make lovely gifts for friends.

-10. Clothes: All the top fashion names you can find in Venice Italy.
+10. Clothes: You can find all the top fashion names in Venice, Italy.